-“ACV also works great when getting an earache.
-My ENT told me to put some in the ear at the first sign of trouble, leaving it there for a minute then letting the ACV run out the ear… Repeat one more time 12 hrs.
-Later.
-This has worked for us!”
+“Apple cider vinegar also works great when getting an earache.
+My ENT told me to put some in the ear at the first sign of trouble, leaving it there for a minute then letting the ACV run out the ear… Repeat one more time 12 hours later.”

 #8 – Hydrogen Peroxide